jjl014/RailsChat/README.md

 * Gems:
   * `redis-rails`
   * `pry-rails`
+  * `rspec-rails`
+  * `annotate`

 ## Debugging and Testing
 For debugging, I mainly used debugger and the rails console.
+As for testing, I used RSpec to test the Chat model's validations as well as the Chat controller.

 ## Design